mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

   finished.

 .. hint:: You can instantly use your recording as track in Mixxx.
 Simply
-          drag'n drop the track to a deck.
+          drag-and-drop the track to a deck.

 Burn you recorded mix to a CD/DVD
 ---------------------------------